MISSION & VISION

 To read more about the our bakehouse, you can view the full concept here.

 THE VOYAGEURS CREW:

 Co-Founder & Fermentation Fanatic

 At the absolute core of me loving sourdough bread is in its simplicity.
 Using natural yeast and bacteria to unlock the power inside tiny grains which goes on to create a bread that is visually beautiful, delicious and nourishing at the same time.

 Creative Marketer & Mother of Mini-bread-connoisseur

-LA born, Green Bay bred, Celeste is a global traveler and has spent her last 10 years hopping around Asia & Australia as a digital marketing manager and strategist.
-Her passion and experience has been in health & wellness, and personal growth and has worked for some top brands in this space.
-Returning back to Green Bay in March 2018 with a husband (Ben) and baby on the way, her career opened a new chapter into motherhood and entrepreneurship.
+LA born, Green Bay bred, Celeste is a global traveler and spent 10 years hopping around Asia and Australia as a digital marketing manager and strategist.
+Her passion and experience has been in natural integrative health, wellness, and personal growth, and has worked for some top brands in this space.
+Returning back to Green Bay in March 2018 with her husband Ben, and baby on the way, her career opened a new chapter into motherhood and entrepreneurship.
 Passionate to bring concepts, ideas, and cultural diversity to Green Bay, she’s hoping Voyageurs is just the starting point for creative concepts she'll bring to Green Bay.

 Why do you love bread?